lukechilds/humanscript/readme.md

 ```

 The code is streamed out of the LLM during inferpretation and executed line by line so execution is not blocked waiting for inference to finish.
 The generated code is cached on first run and will be executed instantly on subsequent runs, bypassing the need for reinferpretation.

+The humanscript inferpreter supports a wide range of LLM backends.
+It can be used with cloud hosted LLMs like OpenAI's GTP-3.5 and GPT-4 or locally running open source LLMs like Llama 2.

 ## Usage